chalmerlowe/intro_to_sprinting/class_materials/git_common_operations.md

 git diff
 ```

-This will show you, in detail, the differences between the last version of the file that was committed via `git` and any changes you have since created.
+This will show you, in detail, the differences between the last version of the file that was committed via Git and any changes you have since created.
 For details on how this is broken out, see the **Deep Dive** section.

 Once you are done, you can restore the modified file to it's original state by typing `git checkout -- beowolf.txt`.
-This essentialy tells Git to "undo" any changes to that file that are not yet staged or committed.
+This essentially tells Git to "undo" any changes to that file that are not yet staged or committed.

 ## Done with commands for now!